The Vengeful Elephant, and Journalism's Clickshare Problem

 The funeral happened the next morning, after the villagers felt sure they were in the clear.

-This is all very sad, and reads to me as a story about privilege: if you reduce the natural habitat of wild animals while also poaching them, violent collisions with nearby humans are inevitable.
+While this is all very sad, it reads to me mostly as a story about privilege, not vengeance.
+If you reduce the natural habitat of wild animals while also poaching them, violent collisions with nearby humans are inevitable.
 And the nearest person is likely to be a poor villager.
+Said villager in the vast majority of cases would have had nothing to do with the poaching.
+They’re just more exposed to the consequences.

 Maya Murmu seems to have been in the wrong place twice that day, and in a larger sense probably many times prior.
 This is tragic, as it was for the village.
 But it doesn’t make her a poacher’s assistant, and it doesn’t tell us anything new about elephants.